 - Scholarship Assembly

 - SAT/ACT Prep Course

 Each fall, Bishop Dunne hosts a college fair for high school students and parents.
 A diverse group of colleges from across the country attend the fair to enlighten our students about the exciting opportunities they offer in higher education.

-At Bishop Dunne we believe the college process starts in the freshman year.
-For that reason we set aside a day each year to take the entire freshman class on a tour of a local college campus.
+At Bishop Dunne we believe the experience of being on a college campus is essential to the college process.
+For that reason we set aside a day each spring to take the entire freshman class on a tour of a local college campus.
 Not only do the students take a tour on this visit, but they also participate in an admissions presentation and enjoy lunch on campus.

 Parent University is the Guidance and Counseling Department's way of communicating and disseminating information face-to-face with parents and students on a large scale.